 * Most sectors could be vulnerable, financials at risk

 * Major indexes still on track for positive September

 * Futures down: Dow 127 pts, S&P 15.6 pts, Nasdaq 26 pts

 NEW YORK, Sept 30 (Reuters) - U.S. stock index futures fell on Monday as a last-minute deal to resolve a budget battle in Washington appeared less likely, increasing the chances of a government shutdown.

-A deal could be reached before the government's fiscal year ends at midnight on Monday.
-However, the unanimous passage of a bill to continue paying U.S. soldiers in the event the government runs out of money was viewed as a sign that there would be no agreement between Republicans, who hold a majority in the House, and the Democrats, who control the White House and Senate.
+* While a deal could be reached before the government's fiscal year ends at midnight on Monday, the unanimous passage of a bill to continue paying U.S. soldiers in the event the government runs out of money was viewed as a sign that there would be no agreement between Republicans, who hold a majority in the House, and the Democrats, who control the White House and Senate.

-Essentially all market sectors could see a reaction, with industries tied to the pace of economic growth - including energy and banking - seeing outsized impact.
-Even utilities, which are considered a defensive group, may see steep moves if a shutdown affects interest rates.
+* Essentially all market sectors could see a reaction, with industries tied to the pace of economic growth - including energy and banking - seeing outsized impacts.
+Even utilities, which are considered a defensive group, may see steep moves if a shutdown impacts interest rates.

-Wall Street has managed to weather similar incidents in the past.
+* Historically, Wall Street has managed to weather similar incidents.
 During the federal government shutdown from Dec.
 15, 1995, to Jan.
 6, 1996, the S&P 500 added 0.1 percent.
 During the Nov.
 13 to Nov.
-19, 1995 shutdown, the benchmark index rose 1.3 percent, according to data by Jason Goepfert, president of SentimenTrader.com.
+19, 1995, shutdown, the benchmark index rose 1.3 percent, according to data by Jason Goepfert, president of SentimenTrader.com.

 * That precedent may not hold this time given that growth continues to lag.
 Wall Street may also be ripe for a selloff given that the S&P is near an all-time high and has seen little in the way of a sustained pullback this year.